qaalabs/DE5M4/docs/d-git/ex1-forking.md

    - Click on the "Issues" tab in your forked repository

 2. **Create a new issue**
+   - Go to the original repository: https://github.com/ingwanelabs/intro-to-github
-   - Click the green "New issue" button
+   - Click the "Issues" button
-   - Give your issue a title related to planning improvements, e.g., "Add data flow diagram to architecture section"
+   - Give your issue a title, e.g., "Add data flow diagram to architecture section"

 3. **Write a detailed description**
    - Describe what planning artifact needs to be added or improved
    - Explain why this would be valuable for the project
-   - Consider adding labels like "documentation" or "enhancement"

 4. **Submit the issue**
-   - Click "Submit new issue"
+   - Click "Create"

 ### Part 4: Creating a Pull Request (10 minutes)

 1. **Navigate to the Pull Requests tab**
-   - Click on the "Pull requests" tab in your forked repository
+   - Click on the "Pull requests" tab in **your** forked repository

 2. **Start a new pull request**
    - Click the green "New pull request" button

 3. **Set up the pull request**
-   - Ensure the base repository is the original repository you forked from
+   - Ensure the base repository is the original repository you forked from (on the left)
-   - Ensure the head repository is your fork
+   - Ensure the head repository is your fork (on the right)
    - Verify you're comparing the correct branches (usually main to main)

 4. **Review your changes**